From Couch to Triathlete

 Join a local triathlon club or online community, or hire a coach.
 Shared motivation maintains commitment, consistency, and inspiration.

-- If the budget is limited, start with a bike + helmet + running shoes + swim goggles/cap.
+If the budget is limited, start with a bike, helmet, running shoes, and swim goggles/cap.
 Then add items as you go.

-- For your first race: focus on reliability over flashiness.
-A well-serviced regular bike + helmet + running shoes + cap/goggles will get you across the finish line.
+For your first race: focus on reliability over flashiness.
+A well-serviced regular bike, helmet, running shoes, and cap/goggles will get you across the finish line.

 Final Thoughts